Astridchai/Learning/README.md

 2. Object detection.
 A form of computer vision.
 It trained the module to identify the location of specific objects in an image.
 It provides bounding boxes around the detected objects and labels them with a category (e.g., "car," "dog," "person").
 It does not care about the exact pixel-level details of the object.
 For instance, it will tell you that there’s a car in the image, but it won’t tell you which pixels belong to the car.
 ![image](https://github.com/user-attachments/assets/77818d19-b325-48c4-9bc8-2c787760c9fc)

 3. Semantic segmentation.
 An advanced form of computer vision.
-The model can identify the individual pixels in the image that belong to a particular object.
+The model can identify the individual pixels in the image that belong to a particular object. .
+It assigns a class label to every pixel in an image, effectively dividing the image into meaningful regions based on the objects or features present.
+E.g. In the same image, semantic segmentation would color all the pixels corresponding to the car as "car," and the pixels corresponding to the road as "road," providing a detailed mask of the scene.

+Example of Use Cases:
+•	Object Detection: Self-driving cars need to detect specific objects (cars, pedestrians, traffic signs) to navigate safely.
+•	Semantic Segmentation: Medical imaging (e.g., identifying tumors or organs) requires pixel-level accuracy, which is achieved through semantic segmentation.